The Ethiopian e-Government Initiative – Improving upon past practices

-Many governments more often than not simply rest on their laurels when it comes to accomplishments, look to sweep under the rug any remaining challenges and try to start anew, in an attempt to leave their mark on the country’s development.
-However, oftentimes this may oftentimes backfire, since you either leave certain pain points unanswered or discover new ones that add on top of your already existing batch.
+Many governments more often than not simply rest on their laurels when it comes to accomplishments, look to sweep under the rug any remaining challenges, and try to start anew, in an attempt to leave their mark on the country’s development.
+However, oftentimes this may backfire since you either leave certain pain points unanswered or discover new ones that add on top of your already existing batch.

 Providing an Enabling Environment

-3 strategies to facilitate implementation of main targets: National Broadband Enhancement, eLiteracy campaign and ICT Education Strategy.
+3 strategies to facilitate the implementation of main targets: National Broadband Enhancement, e-Literacy campaign, and ICT Education Strategy.

 9 programs to supplement the strategies: